OlivierLD/raspberry-coffee/Project.Trunk/SunFlower.v2/README.md

 ```
 from which the heading is obtained, and used to calculate the azimuthal orientation of the panel.

+#### Pushing
+Instead of pulling the heading from wherever it is available, we could also use a push architecture.

+In the `NMEA.multiplexer` project (part of this repo), there is this notion of `forwarder` that could be used here.
+This project could be implement the `forwarder` interface, and the `NMEA.multiplexer` could push
+the required data to the `SunFlowerDriver` (Position & Heading).
+> For inspiration, see the existing forwarder `nmea.forwarders.SolarPanelOrienter`, designed to work
+> with the `SunFlower.v1`, then one working with micro-servos.

 ### The Device
 The soft of this project is designed to drive [this device](https://github.com/OlivierLD/3DPrinting/blob/master/OpenSCAD/SolarPanelStand/stl/the.full.stand.stuck.stl).
 Its 3D printing construction is detailed in [its repo](https://github.com/OlivierLD/3DPrinting/tree/master/OpenSCAD/SolarPanelStand).